-Information Security Continuous Monitoring (ISCM) is defined as maintaining ongoing awareness of information security, vulnerabilities, and threats to support organizational risk management decisions.
-An ISCM program is established to collect information in accordance with preestablished metrics, using information readily available in part through implemented security controls.
+ISCM is defined as maintaining ongoing awareness of information security, vulnerabilities, and threats to support organizational risk management decisions.
+An ISCM program is established to collect information in accordance with pre-established metrics, using information readily available in part through implemented security controls.
 Organizational officials gather and analyze the data regularly and as often as needed to manage risks appropriate for each organizational tier.
-This process involves the entire organization, from senior leaders providing governance and strategic vision to individuals developing, implementing, and operating individual systems in support of the organization's core missions and business processes.
-Subsequently, determinations are made from an organizational perspective on whether to conduct mitigation activities or to reject, transfer, or accept risk.
+This process involves the entire organization, from senior leaders providing governance and strategic vision to individuals developing, implementing, and operating individual systems supporting the organization's core missions and business processes.
+Subsequently, determinations are made from an organizational perspective on whether to conduct mitigation activities or reject, transfer, or accept risk.

 We determined the FTC's overall maturity level for the ISCM program is Managed and Measurable.
 The FTC's ISCM strategy12 established a general approach to maintain awareness of the FTC's cybersecurity posture to support risk management decisions and establish guidelines for granting ongoing authorizations.
-The strategy focused on actions at enterprise and system-levels that support the shift from a static snapshot of the organization system's security posture, to a near real-time, dynamic security status.
-The strategy initiated the CAB referenced earlier, which supports and prioritizes the implementation of the DHS Continuous Diagnostics and Mitigation (CDM) program and aligns the ISCM activities.
+In addition to the ISCM strategy, FTC has updated ISCM policies that cover the areas related to FTC's overall ISCM program